NEW YORK – Drivers across the U.S. paid more for gas every day this week, and it looks like they could pay a little more before pump prices level off.

 The economic news was mixed Friday, but positive enough to help push the Dow Jones Industrial Average above the 11,000 mark.
 The NASDAQ and the S&P 500 were higher as well.
 While the Labor Department said the economy lost 95,000 jobs, the Commerce Department said wholesale inventories and sales rose in August.
 Alcoa kicked off the quarterly earnings season Thursday afternoon with an outlook for higher aluminum prices and growing global demand for the metal.

-In London, Brent crude rose 60 cents to $84.03 per barrel on the ICE futures exchange.
+In London, Brent crude rose 60 cents to settle at $84.03 per barrel on the ICE futures exchange.